 Short answers about how DebtYa fits into your routine.

-DebtYa is a personal workspace to list your debts, choose a payoff strategy, use light automation with rules, and mark what you paid.
+DebtYa is a workspace to list your debts, choose a payoff strategy, see a recommended next payment, and mark what you paid.
 DebtYa does not move money for you.

 No. You enter balances and details yourself from your statements.
 That keeps you in control and avoids sharing logins with DebtYa.